What Services are Offered at Tulsa Endoscopy Center?

-A colon cancer screening is a routine colonoscopy that is recommended beginning at the age of 50 for the general population and the age of 45 for African Americans, when the risk of colon cancer rises 90 percent.
-For individuals who have a family history of colon cancer, routine colon cancer screenings should begin when they are 10 years younger than the family member received his/her diagnosis.
+A colon cancer screening is a routine colonoscopy that is recommended beginning at the age of 50 for the general population and the age of 45 for African Americans when the risk of colon cancer rises 90 percent.
+For individuals who have a family history of colon cancer, routine colon cancer screenings should begin when they are 10 years younger than the family member who received his/her diagnosis.
 A colonoscopy is the “gold standard” for colon cancer screening, as it both prevents and detects colon cancer.

 What is an upper endoscopy?

-An upper endoscopy is diagnostic procedure performed by gastroenterologists to examine the esophagus, stomach, and the upper portion of the intestines, known as the duodenum.
+An upper endoscopy is a diagnostic procedure performed by gastroenterologists to examine the esophagus, stomach, and the upper portion of the intestines, known as the duodenum.
 The procedure is performed using a long tube with a camera and light attached to the end.
 This device is known as an endoscope.

 Hemorrhoid banding is a procedure designed to safely and effectively remove internal hemorrhoids.
 Using rubber band ligation, the hemorrhoid is tied at the base with rubber bands to restrict blood supply.
-Over time—within a week or two—the treated hemorrhoid will shrink and detach, leaving behind only a small scar.
+Over time, within a week or two, the treated hemorrhoid will shrink and detach, leaving behind only a small scar.